 8. Fit a Floor Barricade

-Floor barricades are another contraption that can be permanently installed on a door without a lock.
+Floor barricades are another contraption permanently installed to a door without a lock.
 There are two parts to these devices.
 The first is a panel that’s screwed into the floor.
-Doors can still be opened and closed like normal when the panel is installed.
+Doors can still be opened and closed like normal when only the panel is installed.

 The second part is the barricade itself, which is a heavy-duty block with two long bars on it.
 The bars slot securely into the floor panel when the door is closed.
-This prevents someone from being able to force entry.
+This effectively prevents forced entry.

 9. Use a Portable Temporary Door Lock

 A portable door lock is a universal solution to locking a door without a lock.
 It’s temporary and easy to install on any door.
 It doesn’t require any drilling or screwing to install.
-They can be used in bedrooms or shared bathrooms.
+They are particularly effective in bedrooms or shared bathrooms.